alissatroiano/Milestone-2/TESTING.md

 # Testing

 The following tests have been conducted by the developer.
-Each test described below was accompanied by the steps detailed below it to ensure the test ultimately passed.
+Each test described below was accompanied by the steps detailed below it to ensure the test ultimately pass.

 ## JSHint Tests